duplaja/wp-prism-js-plugin/readme.txt

-=== PrismJS Extended ===
+=== Codeblocks Extended with PrismJS ===
 Contributors: duplaja
 Donate link: https://www.wptechguides.com/donate/
-Tags: code, pre, prismjs, code highlighting
-Requires at least: 3.0.1
+Tags: code, pre, prismjs, code highlighting, clipboardjs Requires at least: 3.0.1
 Tested up to: 4.6.1
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PrismJS Extended includes PrismJS syntax highlighting, copy to clipboard, and Visual + Text editor integration.
+Codebocks Extended with PrismJS includes syntax highlighting, copy to clipboard, and Visual + Text editor integration.

 == Description ==

-PrismJS Extended was born of a personal need for a lightweight code highlighter, with special functionality.
+Codeblocks Extended with PrismJS was born of a personal need for a lightweight code highlighter, with special functionality.
-Many of the other PrismJS plugins in the repository were either outdated, or were lacking features that I was looking for.
+Many of the other PrismJS based plugins in the repository were either outdated, or were lacking features that I was looking for.

 Features: